blackberry/WebWorks-Samples/DojoAppDetails/README.md

 **Dependencies**

-* To access Dojo toolkit resources, the device must have an internet connection
+* When running the application on a device, to access Dojo toolkit resources, the device must have an internet connection

 **Known Issues**